-When a Business System wants to initiate a transfer from one currency to another, the commercial banks operating the Transaction Nodes need to have accounts with the relevant Central Banks and have capital in the Capital Pools.
+When a Business System wants to initiate a transfer from one currency to another, the commercial banks and regulated businesses operating the Transaction Nodes need to have accounts with the relevant Central Banks and have capital in the Capital Pools.

-For example, let us say that a sender, ‘Business System A’, wants to convert a Digital Dollar into a Digital Euro.
-In order to process such FX transactions, the commercial banks facilitating the foreign exchange service will need UDPN capital pools in the relevant currencies, and so require accounts at the Federal Reserve and the ECB.
-When an FX transaction is initiated, the Digital Dollar is moved from the sender account to the Digital Dollar capital pool held by ‘Commercial Bank A.’ Next, an equivalent number of Digital Euros are transferred from the capital pool held by ‘Commercial Bank B’, to the beneficiary’s Digital Euro account.
-The FX rate will be based on real-time exchange rates, sourced from one or more third-party sources, which are synced to the UDPN network.
+For example, let us say that a sender, ‘Business System A’, wants to convert a Ddgital dollar into a digital euro.
+In order to process such FX transactions, the commercial banks and regulated businesses facilitating the foreign exchange service will need UDPN capital pools in the relevant currencies, and so require accounts at the Federal Reserve and the ECB.
+When an FX transaction is initiated, the digital dollar is moved from the sender account to the Dollar Capital Cool held by ‘Commercial Bank A.’ Next, an equivalent number of Digital Euros are transferred from the capital pool held by ‘Commercial Bank B’, to the beneficiary’s Digital Euro account.
+The FX rate will be based on real-time exchange rates.